jgone99/ConsoleChess/README.md

 # Console Chess
-This is a console-based chess game built with C++ using bitboard and implementing many of the standard methods for move generation and state checking used in widely used chess engines like stockfish.
+This is a console-based chess game built with C++ using bitboards and implementing many of the standard methods for move generation and state checking used in widely used chess engines like stockfish.